Web3DConsortium/X3D-Edit/README.prerelease.md

 [Installation video (22:56)](https://www.youtube.com/watch?v=ThToh2YLZeY)
 [<img align='right' width='400' src="https://www.web3d.org/x3d/tools/X3D-Edit/images/X3D-EditHowToInstallVideoWelcome800x398.png"/>](https://www.youtube.com/watch?v=ThToh2YLZeY)

-**Windows users**: there is an issue in both the zip and [X3D-Edit Windows installer](https://github.com/Web3DConsortium/X3D-Edit/issues/3) and our current testing shows this does not work.

-If you want to try on another system, please note that you will manually need to edit the configuration files to point to your local JDK installation.
-For example:

-- Using _localadmin_ permissions, set `jdkhome` permissions in configuration file:
-- `C:\\Program Files\\x3deditmodulesuite\\etc\\x3deditmodulesuite.conf`
-- `jdkhome="C:\Program Files\Java\openjdk\jdk-24.0.2"`

 ## Source Code is Public on GitHub

 X3D-Edit software development is maintained at [Web3D Consortium GitHub](https://github.com/Web3DConsortium/X3D-Edit).